UNRAVEL-UMCU/Galaxy_EUserver_Feline_Nanopore/README.md

 # Galaxy_EUserver_Feline_Nanopore
 This github contains:

-Workflow
+* Nanopore workfow:
-- Feline Nanopore analysis pathway
+- a .ga file of the Nanopore analysis pathway
-- Feline Nanopore alternate count-pathway
+- a .svg image of the workflow
+- a .ga file of the alternative count analysis pathway

-Rdata
+* Rdata
 - Rscripts created with Rstudio

-Other
+* Other
 - Input files